 Before sleeping, they may find a safe place to hide from the predators.
 So, in the wild, you may not see any sleeping fish because they are already hiding and adapting to the environment to avoid predators.

-Where do fish sleep?
+Where fish sleep?

 It also depends on the fish variety and environmental conditions.
-Especially if the oxygen levels are low, almost all the fish will come to the surface to get enough oxygen.
+Especially if the oxygen levels are low, almost all the fish will come to the surface of water to get enough oxygen.
 But, for each and every species, the sleeping place and sleeping habit vary.

 Fish sleeping in the bottom of a tank